-The charming Adriano Visagie is one of the 6 cooks who keeping us entertained on the ‘Real Good Chicken’ show on NBC and One Africa TV.
+The charming Adriano Visagie is one of the 6 cooks who kept us entertained on the ‘Real Good Chicken’ show on NBC and One Africa TV.

 When he is not being an actor/banker/radio presenter, Visagie, who is the oldest of four siblings, uses a happy-go-lucky personality to prepare his chicken dishes on TV.

-He talks about food, cooking for family, his experience on the show and the ever changing Namibian food industry.
+He talks about food, cooking for the family, his experience on the show and the ever-changing Namibian food industry.

 Who taught you how to cook?